 Secondary Market Annuities

 These single premium immediate annuities (SPIAs) – or annuities paid for by one up-front premium payment – and structured settlements happen from a variety of circumstances.
 A majority of them come from court.
 That is, people who win large court judgments or settlements from wrongful death lawsuits and personal injury claims.
 These financial windfalls, which sometimes represent hundreds of thousands of dollars, don’t get paid out in one lump sum.
 Instead – especially in the case of court settlements – the awards are doled out in a structured manner, over a period of months or years.

 As with any investment, secondary market annuities carry a number of risks and benefits.
 SPIAs typically stem from people pre-funding their retirement years ahead of time.
 These types of annuities can also be sold on the secondary market as future retirees trade long-term money for up-front money.
 When annuity or structured settlement rights holders resell their payments to a third party, the periodic income transfers to a new assignee and usually provides a higher rate of return to the purchaser.
-Some additional benefits from investing in this option include:

 In addition to benefits, secondary market annuities carry a few drawbacks for annuitants.
-Some of these cons include:

 The secondary market started in the 1980s with financial companies acting as the “lender of last resort” for annuity owners.
 Clients ranged from lottery winners to physical injury structured settlement recipients — all looking for a more immediate way to access their cash, rather than waiting for monthly or yearly payments.

 It wasn’t until the primary market grew that investors began using this alternative solution.
 After the 1982 Periodic Payment Settlement Act began offering tax advantages to help promote the use of structured settlements, new annuity owners began providing a consumer base for companies capable of providing immediate capital.